 What should I treat my log cabin with?

 What we recommend is to use a material called Sikkens.
 Sikkens is a Dutchproduct, and it has been highly recommended to us by a number of professionals in the business, not least a colleague who is a professional in the business and based in The Netherlands.
 We have a very detailed blog post all about the exterior treatment of your log cabin, which I suggest you read.
 Once your log cabin is built, you need to apply preservative to the timber and then 3 coats of Sikkens.
 After this initial task, there is no need to treat the exterior of your log cabin for another 3 or 4 years.

 Sikkens for Log Cabin exteriors

-It is also important to keep an eye on the clear mastic seal around your doors and windows, and make sure to repair this if there is any break in the material.
-It is a quick job, and easily done.
-A sticth in time saves nine, as Granny used to say.
+It is also important to keep an eye on the clear mastic seal around your doors and windows and make sure to repair this if there is any break in the material.
+It is a quick job and easily done.
+A stitch in time saves nine, as Granny used to say.